Alex-Jando/HTTP-PyServer/README.md

 # Project Description

-Simple-Server is a simple, and extremly light-weight solution to create powerful projects relying on the web with few lines of code.
+HTTP-PyServer is a simple, and extremly light-weight solution to create powerful projects relying on the web with few lines of code.
 It uses python built-in packages to host server's and then handle http requests, as well as responses.
 It's extremely customizable, and allows you do to almost everything you might want.

-Simple-Server is also very flexible on your project layout.
+HTTP-PyServer is also very flexible on your project layout.
 It ensures security by allowing you to specify which files to send, and to where.
-Simple-Server allows you to do everything you need whilst keeping hands relaxed with as few lines of code as possible.
+HTTP-PyServer allows you to do everything you need whilst keeping hands relaxed with as few lines of code as possible.

 # Installing

-Install Simple-Server using pip from the command line.
+Install HTTP-PyServer using pip from the command line.

 ```
-python -m pip install Simple-Server
+python -m pip install HTTP-PyServer
 ```

 # Simple Example